 During a holiday in Northumberland the wife and I visited three of its impressive and famous castles: Alnwick, Lindisfarne and Bamburgh.
-We also visited one of those ever mysterious Stone circles, the Stone circle at Duddo and also what may be its Christian equivalent, the Church at Old Bewick near where we stayed; but more about those two sacred places in part 2.
+We also visited one of those ever mysterious Stone circles, the circle at Duddo and also what may be its Christian equivalent, the Church at Old Bewick near where we stayed; but more about those two sacred locatioms in part 2.

-The acquisition of these castles by the bourgeoisie constituted the ultimate status symbols to prove they had arrived at the pinnacle of Earthly power and wealth.
+The acquisition of these castles by the bourgeoisie constituted the ultimate status symbols proving they had arrived at the pinnacle of Earthly power and wealth.
 As I have said before material wealth and the power it bestows has less to do with its own intrinsic worth to the individuals who possess it than it does as a status marker.
-Material wealth does bring along with it intrinsic creature comforts and other artistic consolations, but it actually plays what is probably a far more important role bound up with the social matrix.
-A test I have long used in order to assist self-refection about what really motivates humanity is something I refer to as the tropical island test.
+True, material wealth does bring along with it intrinsic creature comforts and other artistic consolations, but it actually plays what is probably a far more important role bound up with the social matrix.
+A test I have long used in order to assist self-refection about what really motivates humanity re wealth is something I refer to as the tropical island test.
 Viz: Let's say you lived in a huge well appointed castle with all the material treasures, technological mod cons and luxuries you could imagine.
-But the catch is that you had all this on an Island all to yourself with no one else around by which the comparisons of status could be made.
+But the catch is that you had all this on a remote Island all to yourself with no one else around by which the comparisons of status could be made.
 In such a situation what then is left of the pleasures of riches?

 By contemplating this imaginary scenario we can perhaps resolve out the components underlying human motivations toward vast wealth and power.
-Yes, there may well be motivational components revolving round the intrinsic artistic appreciation of material wealth, But let us ask this question: What motivational expressions are lost in the island scenario, expressions which might lead us to regret the absence of a societal context in which we could possess overt wealth?
+Yes, there may well be motivational components revolving round the intrinsic artistic appreciation of material wealth and its comforts.
+But let us ask this question: What motivational expressions are lost in the island scenario, expressions which might lead us to regret the absence of a societal context in which we could possess overt wealth?
 How much is that regret due to us having lost the manifest glory of status and power?
 And how much is that regret a result of us being unable to use our wealth and power for the good of others?

 Norwich Central Baptist Church has a monthly prayer card.
 On the 29th of some month whose record I have lost I read the following item for prayer.